Background of Western Medical Treatment

 Steroids

-Potent steroids like prednisolone (brand name: Solondo) are frequently used.
-Because steroids powerfully suppress inflammation, symptoms often improve after administration, but they cannot be taken for long periods due to severe accompanying side effects.
+Potent steroids such as Prednisolone (brand name: Solondo) are frequently used.
+Because steroids strongly suppress inflammation, symptoms often improve after administration, but they cannot be taken for long periods due to serious accompanying side effects.

 STEP 01

-Treatment usually begins with 6-8 tablets of 5mg Solondo per day to powerfully suppress inflammation.
+Usually started by taking 6-8 tablets of 5mg Solondo daily to strongly suppress inflammation.

 STEP 02